-Oyster restoration project with monitoring sites, Welfleet Harbor.
-(Google Earth, A. Frankic)
+Oyster restoration project with monitoring sites, Wellfleet Harbor.
+(Google Earth, A. Frankić)

-Wellfleet Harbor (Cape Cod, MA) is a unique ecosystem that has a centuries-old shellfishing tradition and a growing aquaculture industry of oysters and hard clams.
-Dr. Frankic lead the research project team in collaboration with the Town of Wellfleet and Environmental Partners Group and developed the Oyster Propagation Project for the Harbor.
-The project goal is to enhance the oyster habitat and population in the harbor in order to increase their ecological service capacity, including reduction of nutrients in the harbor's waters.
+Wellfleet Harbor (Cape Cod, MA) is a unique ecosystem that has centuries-old shellfishing tradition and a growing aquaculture industry of oysters and hard clams.
+Anamarija Frankić, in collaboration with the Town of Wellfleet, developed the Oyster Propagation Project for the Harbor (Frankić, Report 2012); Frankić, Report 2011-2014).
+The project main goal is to enhance the oyster habitat and population in the harbor in order to increase their ecological services and functions, including reduction of nutrients and increase biological diversity.
 An adult oyster can filter between about 30 and 50 gallons of water a day, turning nitrogen in the water into oyster shell, tissue, and biodeposits.
 In a year, an average oyster can remove about 1.5 -2.0 g of nitrogen from the water.
-Thus a healthy oyster reef habitat may support the Town’s need to meet state-wide nutrient loading goals (see Resources for further discussions).
+Thus a healthy oyster reef habitat may support the town’s need to meet the state-wide nutrient loading goals and improve water quality in the harbor (see Resources for further discussions).

 For more information regarding student activity at the site, view our Wellfleet Oyster Restoration blog by Deniz Bertuna and Jesse Bean

-Our project established an approximately two acre oyster restoration ground at the Duck Creek site in the Wellfleet Harbor (download map); we are expecting the following benefits (Frankic Report 2012):
+Our project established a two acre oyster restoration ground at the Duck Creek site in the Wellfleet Harbor (download map), with following results:

-• in one year the site established 4 million oysters, expecting approximately 2 million additional oysters annually
+• in one year the site established 4 million oysters, expecting to support approximately 2 million additional oysters annually

 • 140-200 million gallons of increased water filtration daily, and